glynnbird/couchimport/README.md

 * `--preview`/`-p` - if 'true', runs in preview mode (default false)
 * `--ignorefields`/`-i` - a comma-separated list of fields to ignore input or output (default none)
 * `--parallelism` - the number of HTTP request to have in flight at any one time (default 1)
+* `--maxwps` - the maximum number of write API calls to make per second (default 0 - no rate limiting)
 * `--overwrite`/`-o` - overwrite existing document revisions with supplied data (default: false)

 e.g.